plutoscarab/plutoscarab.github.io/_posts/2021-02-21-continued-fractions-to-decimal.md

 ---
+title: Converting Continued Fractions to Decimal Fractions Using Arbitrary Precision in C#
 tags: [math, C#]
 ---
 It's surprisingly easy to compute the decimal value of simple continued fractions of the form